 Minutes are placed on public deposit no later than five clear working days after each meeting and can be downloaded by selecting the relevant minute below.

-Please note: agendas and minutes of meetings prior to those available online may be obtained by contacting the Senior Committee Manager, Alison Finn:
+Please note: agendas and minutes of meetings prior to those available online may be obtained by contacting the committee manager, Alison Finn:

 Email: firstname.lastname@example.org Telephone: (01482) 393204